fowles/unleashing-protobuf-evolution/index.md

 Well, this is kinda embarrassing.
 Honestly, this is most a sneak peak of where we are going.
 Most of this is vaporware right now...

 **Most of the core design work is done.
-We have already started implementing these and hope to release prototiller this year, along with early support in parsers and code generators for editions next year.**
+We've already started implementing these and hope to release prototiller this year.
+Early support in parsers and code generators for editions should be ready next year.**

 *ADVANCE*